TaufanP/qnalan/README.md

 ```
 yarn install
 ```
-Create .env file on project root, containing one variable:<br/>
+Create .env file on project root, containing one variable:
-SERVER_KEY is your server key for Cloud Messaging.
-On your firebase console, go to project settings then Cloud Messaging tab.
 ```
 GOOGLE_API=SERVER_KEY
 ```
+SERVER_KEY is your server key for Cloud Messaging.
+On your firebase console, go to project settings then Cloud Messaging tab.<br/>
 [Run](https://reactnative.dev/docs/running-on-device) the application on your device

 <!-- DOWNLOAD -->